Patient Protection and Affordable Care Act (PPACA)

 There are two types of measurement periods:

-This is a 12-month measurement period that begins on the first day of the month a newly hired, variable-hour employee begins work.
-For example, if your first day of work was June 16, 2014, your measurement period would run from June 1, 2014, to May 31, 2015.
+This is a 12-month measurement period that begins on the first day of the month after a newly hired, variable-hour employee begins work (unless hired on day one of a given month).
+For example, if your first day of work was June 16, 2014, your measurement period would run from July 1, 2014, to June 30, 2015.

 The UM System measures an employee’s work hours during this period to determine if he or she has averaged 30 hours or more per week.
 If yes, the university notifies the employee that he or she has become eligible for university medical insurance.
 The notification explains that the employee will be offered insurance for a full year.